 We work better together when we operate from a common understanding of key terms.
 To amplify our collective efforts, we maintain a glossary of key terms related to talent development.
-These definitions are approved by the Governor's Workforce and Education Cabinet members.
+These definitions are approved by the Governor's Workforce Cabinet Working Group members.

 Adult Basic Education (ABE).
 A component of adult education; instruction in basic skills below the 9th grade level (0-8.9).